-Vehicle type/parent engine/engine type (1) :

-0. GENERAL

-0.1.
-Make (name of undertaking):

-0.2.
-Type and commercial description (mention any variants):

-0.3.
-Means and location of identification of type, if marked on the vehicle:

-0.4.
-Category of vehicle (if applicable):

-0.5 Category of engine: diesel/NG fuelled/LPG fuelled/ethanol fuelled (1):
+Vehicle type / parent engine / engine type (1): 0 GENERAL 0.1 Make (name of undertaking): Type and commercial description (mention any variants): 0.2 0.3 Means and location of identification of type, if marked on the vehicle: 0.4 Category of vehicle (if applicable):.....
+Category of engine: diesel / NG fuelled / LPG fuelled (1): 0.5 0.6 Name and address of manufacturer: 0.7 Location of statutory plates and inscriptions and method of affixing.
+0.8 In the case of components and separate technical units, location and method of affixing of the EC approval mark: 0.9 Address(es) of assembly plant(s):